Bonilla was the representative for Texas’s 23rd congressional district and was a Republican. He served from 1993 to 2006.

 From Jan 1993 to Dec 2006, Bonilla missed 226 of 8,294 roll call votes, which is 2.7%.
-This is better than the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Dec 2006.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: